Léon Gambetta: Proclamation of the Republic

-The people has forestalled the Chamber which was wavering.

-To save the Nation in danger, it has asked for the Republic.

-It has put its representatives not in power, but in peril.

-The Republic was victorious against the invasion of 1792: the Republic is proclaimed.

-The Revolution has been carried in the name of the right of public safety.

-Citizens, watch over the City which is entrusted to you, tomorrow, along with the army, you shall avenge the Nation!

 Government of National Defense

 Gambetta was one of the first members of the new Government of National Defense, becoming Minister of the Interior.
 He advised his colleagues to leave Paris and run the government from some provincial city.

-This advice was rejected because of fear of another revolution in Paris, and a delegation to organize resistance in the provinces was dispatched to Tours, but when this was seen to be ineffective, Gambetta himself left Paris 7 October in a coal gas-filled balloon—the "Armand-Barbès"—and upon arriving at Tours took control as minister of the interior and of war.
-Aided by Freycinet, a young officer of engineers, as his assistant secretary of war, he displayed prodigious energy and intelligence.
-He quickly organized an army, which might have relieved Paris if Metz had held out, but Bazaine's surrender brought the army of the Prussian prince Friederich Karl back into the field, and success was impossible.
+This advice was rejected because of fear of another revolution in Paris, and a delegation to organize resistance in the provinces was dispatched to Tours, but when this was seen to be ineffective, Gambetta himself left Paris 7 October with Eugène Spuller in a coal gas-filled balloon—the "Armand-Barbès"—and upon arriving at Tours took control as minister of the interior and of war.
+Aided by Freycinet, a young officer of engineers, as his assistant secretary of war, he quickly organized an army, which might have relieved Paris if Metz had held out, but Bazaine's surrender brought the army of the Prussian prince Friederich Karl back into the field, and success was impossible.
 After the French defeat near Orléans early in December the seat of government was transferred to Bordeaux.